Security-Onion-Solutions/securityonion-docs/detections.rst

 - Clicking a value in the table brings up a context menu of actions for that value.
 This allows you to refine your existing search or copy text to the clipboard.
 - You can adjust the Rows per page setting in the bottom right and use the left and right arrow icons to page through the table.
 - When you click the arrow to expand a row in the data table, it will show the high level fields from that detection.
 Field names are shown on the left and field values on the right.
 You can click on values on the right to bring up the context menu to refine your search.
 - To the right of the arrow is a binoculars icon.
-Clicking this will take you to the detection detail page including the Overview, Operational Notes, Detection Source, Tuning, and History tabs.
+Clicking this will take you to the detection detail page.

 Detection Details
 -----------------